Category Archives: Do It Yourself (DIY)

 I am grateful for bright light therapy!
 When I have trouble sleeping, a lifelong issue, I become unfocused and forgetful.
 I have delayed phase sleep syndrome, (I am a real night person) which is only a disability if you don’t have a night job I suppose.
 I also have Seasonal Affective Disorder (SAD) I use a light box this time of year to keep my circadian rhythm on track.
 I have the Amazon Echo and like to start the day asking “Alexa, what’s on my calendar?” so I don’t forget appointments.
 Thank you Google calendar and Alexa!
 Thank you for all devices and techniques to help me remember!

 I am short, and no, that’s not a disability!
-It can be an advantage, like if you are on a budget airplane for example – leg room?
+It can be an advantage, like if you are on a budget5 different reachers airplane for example – leg room?
 No problem!
 However, there are some situations and environments built for so called “average height” people that don’t work for me.
 For example, we have a four wheel drive electric vehicle which doesn’t have adjustable seats.
 So I’ve duck taped a block of wood on the accelerator petal so I can reach it with out sitting on the edge of the bench seat.
 Grateful for duck tape, yes!
 I also have a reacher I use to get things down off tall shelves and to reach for things like socks that fall behind the dryer.

 With chronic neck and shoulder pain, I sometimes have trouble reaching by back to wash or apply lotion, so I am grateful for longer handle brushes and lotion applicators.